SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

     # default = `%{_metric_}`
     graphite_template: <graphite_template>

-    # translate_metadata ppecifies whether metadata attributes should be translated
+    # translate_attributes specifies whether attributes should be translated
     # from OpenTelemetry to Sumo conventions;
-    # see "Metadata translation" documentation chapter from this document,
+    # see "Attribute translation" documentation chapter from this document,
     # default = true
-    translate_metadata: {true, false}
+    translate_attributes: {true, false}

     # list of regexes for attributes which should be sent as metadata,
     # use OpenTelemetry attribute names, see "Metadata translation" documentation